Faker (gamer): Three consecutive Worlds titles (2023–2025)

+KeSPA Cup win (2026–present)

+Before the start of the 2026 LCK season, Faker participated in and won his first KeSPA Cup after defeating Hanwha Life Esports 3–2 in the final.
+T1 ultimately had a rough start to the season as they did not qualify for the 2026 First Stand Tournament, losing to Dplus KIA with a 2–3 scoreline in the playoffs of the 2026 LCK Cup Finals.
+Faker and the team's form improved in the second part of the season, finishing in 2nd place of the double round-robin to advance to the Road to MSI bracket.
+There, they defeated longtime rivals Gen.G 3–2 to qualify as the LCK's second seed of the 2026 Mid-Season Invitational, where they started in the play-in stage.

 National team career

 Faker represented South Korea in the League of Legends demonstration event at the 2018 Asian Games.
 The tournament took place at BritAma Arena at Mahaka Square in Jakarta, Indonesia, from August 27 to 29, 2018.
 Faker expressed feeling a greater sense of pressure compared to regular League of Legends competitions due to the diverse viewership demographic at the Asian Games.
 The South Korean team earned a silver medal after a 1–3 loss to China in the finals.

 Faker once again represented South Korea in the 2022 Asian Games as one of six members of the League of Legends division of the South Korea national esports team.
-While he took home a gold medal in the event after South Korea defeated Saudi Arabia, China, and Chinese Taipei in the quarterfinals, semifinals, and finals, respectively, Faker was absent from the matches due to flu symptoms.
+While he took home a gold medal in the event, Faker was absent from later knockout matches due to suffering from symptoms of the flu.
+The South Korean team defeated Saudi Arabia, China, and Chinese Taipei in the quarterfinals, semifinals, and finals, respectively.
 With the gold medal, Faker received an exemption from mandatory military service.

+In an interview with The Korea Herald, Faker expressed interest in representing South Korea during the 2026 Asian Games.
+He stated that "If I get to compete, it would be very meaningful.
+I’ve always wanted to take part."
+In May 2026, Faker was subsequently chosen to represent the national esports team of South Korea for the third consecutive time.